ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/README.md

 # Step 1 - Descriptive Sales Analysis.
 As mentioned earlier, we want to find out what is happening.
 Through the manipulation of raw data we are able to deliver insights into the past and view key metrics in within the fashion retail business
 #
-## 🏦Assets
+## 🏦 Assets

-### 1. 💰The Counts, Total Sales And Percentange Share By Payment Methods.
+### 1. 💰 The Counts, Total Sales And Percentange Share By Payment Methods.

 **Columns**: **`payment_method`, `count`, `count_rank`, `pct_count`, `count_diff`, `count_pct_diff`, `avg_total_sales`, `total_sales`, `sales_rank`, `pct_total_sales`, `total_sales_diff` and `total_sales_pct_diff`.**